 So this is it.
 This is my last week of being a full time mum, and as of tomorrow morning, I am officially, begrudgingly, going back to work after maternity leave.
+I can’t quite believe this is the end of my MAT leave, but I guess this day was always going to come.

 This past week I’ve been a little more irritable.
 I know part of it has been the fact Isabelle is still going through leap 6.
 As difficult as it has been, it has been a damn sight better than leap 4.
 I think babies lull you into a false pretence, just before a leap they start sleeping longer, maybe one feed during the night, then whoosh, you’re back to being up every 1-2 hours.
 Thankfully, we’re at the tail end of this leap, not that I’m counting.
 And Isabelle has started sleeping much longer again.
 But without a doubt I’ve mainly been irritable because I have to go back to work.
 It’s crept up so quickly and it’s always on my mind.
 I’ve been a little bit like this most of the week: